GunayAghalarli/Country-Population-Data-app/README.md

    ```bash
    npm run dev
    ```
-4. Open the application in your browser at [http://localhost:3000](http://localhost:3000).
+4. Click the link on the terminal and open the application in your browser.

 ## **Usage**
 1. Select a country from the dropdown menu.